ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Allows direct network route between VPCs in 2 different regions and/or AWS accounts.**

 - uses private IP addresses so VPCs talk as if on the same private network
-- Uses star configuration (1 central with *n* others) not transitive.
+- Uses star configuration (1 central with *n* others)
+- Not transitive

 *You have five VPCs in a 'hub and spoke' configuration, with VPC 'A' in the center and individually paired with VPCs 'B', 'C', 'D', and 'E', which make up the 'spokes'.
 There are no other VPC connections.
 Which of the following VPCs can VPC 'B' communicate with directly?* ***VPC 'A'.
 As transitive peering is not allowed, VPC 'B' can communicate directly only with VPC 'A'.***